tomasbjerre/simple-bitbucket-commit-checker/README.md

 # Simple Stash Commit Checker [![Build Status](https://travis-ci.org/tomasbjerre/simple-stash-commit-checker.svg?branch=master)](https://travis-ci.org/tomasbjerre/simple-stash-commit-checker)
 Simple, and easy to use, commit checker for Atlassian Stash.
 There are many commit checkers out there.
 This plugin aims at being simple and user friendly.
-The [admin GUI](https://raw.githubusercontent.com/tomasbjerre/simple-stash-commit-checker/master/sandbox/admin_gui.png) allows the Stash administrator to add custom messages for each rejection reason.
+The admin GUI ([here](https://raw.githubusercontent.com/tomasbjerre/simple-stash-commit-checker/master/sandbox/admin_upper.png) and [here](https://raw.githubusercontent.com/tomasbjerre/simple-stash-commit-checker/master/sandbox/admin_lower.png)) allows the Stash administrator to add custom messages for each rejection reason.
 [Here](https://github.com/tomasbjerre/simple-stash-commit-checker/blob/master/src/test/resources/testProdThatRejectResponseLooksGood.txt) is a sample reject message and [here](https://github.com/tomasbjerre/simple-stash-commit-checker/blob/master/src/test/resources/testProdThatSuccessResponseLooksGood.txt) is a sample accept message.
 [This](https://raw.githubusercontent.com/tomasbjerre/simple-stash-commit-checker/master/sandbox/config_and_reject.png) is a screenshot of a push being rejected.

 Available in [Atlassian Marketplace](https://marketplace.atlassian.com/plugins/se.bjurr.sscc.sscc).

 ## Features
+* Check author (will not allow cherry-picking, unless those commits are updated with author)
-* Check that email in Stash is same as author in commit.
+ * email is same as in Stash.
-* Check that name in Stash is same as author in commit.
+ * name is same as in Stash.
+* Check committer (probably what you want)
-* Check that email in Stash is same as committer in commit.
+ * email is same as in Stash.
-* Check that name in Stash is same as committer in commit.
+ * name is same as in Stash.
 * Optionally check email against regular expression instead of equality to email in Stash.
 Like:
  * ^${STASH_USER}@.*
  * ^[^@]*@company.domain$